si/11ty/posts/blog/2012/five-goals-for-2012.md

   - "portfolio-2"
 ---

 It may seem a bit late in the year to be writing such a post about annual goals but it was something I considered last December that I never documented.
 My thinking is if I formally write them down, I'll be more inclined to attempt them.
-So, here goesâ€¦
+So, here goes…

 ## 1\.
-Get an article publishedÂ [âœ”](http://sijobling.com/portfolio/no-more-excuses/ "No More Excuses")
+Get an article published [✓](http://sijobling.com/portfolio/no-more-excuses/ "No More Excuses")

 I've worked in the web industry for over ten years now learning a lot along the way.
 I want to share some of that knowledge with my peers, not just on my blog but in a published medium.